icclab/cyclops/docs/prereq.rst

 recommended to setup **logrotate** process to ensure log files do not consume the entire usable disk space.

+**cURL** is used to setup RabbitMQ bindings for various Cyclops services later on.
+It is recommended to install it to avoide setup using the graphical interface.

 System folders
 --------------
 Lets set up appropriate directories to place the binaries, configuration